eggheads/eggdrop/doc/sphinx_source/firstinstall/firstinstall.rst

 History
 ~~~~~~~

-There are two major versions of Eggdrop currently in use- 1.9.x and 1.8.x.
-The 1.6 series, while still popular, is no longer supported by the developers.
+The current supported version of Eggdrop is the 1.9.x tree.
+The 1.8 and 1.6 series, while still popular, are no longer supported by the developers.

 The most current version of Eggdrop, and the one appropriate for most users, is the current 1.9 series.
 It added many features such as SASL support, multi-ip listening, and a new password hashing module.
 It is the most complete, feature-rich, and functional version of Eggdrop.
 If you're just starting out with Eggdrop, you should use 1.9.1